 Before Greg died, I had no idea a person’s concussion symptoms could be emotional instead of physical.
 Aside from headaches and fatigue, Greg’s repeated complaint was that he was “just so frustrated.”
 I thought CTE was only an NFL problem, never once thinking the brain disease could happen to anyone with a history of repetitive head trauma.

-Because of this lack of knowledge, I didn’t request to have Greg’s brain sent to the VA-BU-CLF Brain Bank in Boston.
+Because of this lack of knowledge, I didn’t request to have Greg’s brain sent to the UNITE Brain Bank in Boston.
 I had the medical examiner send what small samples of tissue he routinely retained to researchers to search for any signs of damage.
 Tau protein was found that was consistent with early-stage CTE, but the researchers needed the whole brain to get an official diagnosis.

 Knowledge can save lives, but it can also heal the broken hearts of family members who get answers in a diagnosis after losing a loved one.